timothymillar/TEFingerprint/docs/method.rst

 In OPTICS the different values of :math:`\varepsilon` may be manually selected for different part of the minimum spanning tree.
-This approach is unsuitable for dentifying transposon-flanking regions because of the share number of cluster expected (often in the hundreds of thousands.
+This approach is unsuitable for dentifying transposon-flanking regions because of the share number of cluster expected which can be in the hundreds of thousands.

 We present Splitting-IDBCAN (SIDBCAN) a hierarchical version of IDBCAN.
 SIDBCAN requires the same parameters as IDBCAN  (:math:`\varepsilon` and